scanoss/minr/README.md

 Note: Commas are not admitted in any of these fields.

-# Usage (Local)
+# Local mining
-Minr can also be used to scan for licenses, quality code, copyrights and cryptographic algorithms from a local directory.
+Minr can also be used to search for licenses, quality code, copyrights and cryptographic algorithms from a local directory.
+License mining is available using -L option

 Usage example:

 ```
-$ minr -Y /home/johndoe/os-projects
+$ minr -L /home/johndoe/os-projects
 ```

-Mines the **os-projects** directory (and recursively, its subfolders) searching for cyptographic algorithms usage declaration.
-The output is presented at the standard output using a CSV format.
+Mines the **os-projects** directory (and recursively, its subfolders) searching for licenses declaration.
+The output is presented at the standard output.
 Available options are
 * **-L** Scans for licences
 * **-C** Scans for copyrights